SiddhantRam18/NGO-website/README.md

 2. To explore the site, open the "index.html" file in your browser.
 # Credits
-This project was developed with passion and dedication by [Your Name].
+This project was developed with passion and dedication by Siddhant Ram.
 Special thanks to Pasaydan Seva Prakalp for the opportunity to collaborate on this meaningful project.

 Please contact me if you have any questions or comments.